vhoulbreque/road-simulator/README.md

 The road_simulator is part of the 'ironcar' project.
 To see what the ironcar project is, go to the [ironcar repository](https://github.com/vinzeebreak/ironcar).

-This simulator generates 'false' pictures of a road as seen by a 1/10th car with a wide angle camera.
+This simulator generates 'fake' pictures of a road as seen by a 1/10th car with a wide angle camera.
 We used it to get (250 * 70) RGB dimensional images.
 It is quite fast (I mean, at least faster than driving the car ourselves), and far more accurate in the learning process (less approximations of curves etc).

-These are examples of what can be generated (very simply):
+These are examples of what can be (very easily) generated:

 ![dashed line 1](images/example0.jpg)  ![dashed line 2](images/example1.jpg)  ![dashed line 3](images/example2.jpg)  ![dashed line 4](images/example4.jpg)